Skip to main content

 quoteName: "tEuro",

-// The data source spec describing the data source for settlement (object)
+// Data source spec describing the data source for settlement. (object)

 dataSourceSpecForSettlementData: {